 For people wanting to experience one of the greatest flights in the world, we recommend taking the flight to Paro from Kathmandu.
 The flight passes over 4 of the 5 world’s tallest mountains, including Makalu, Kachenjunga, Lhotse and Everest!

-Please note that all the cities mentioned above do not offer daily flights to Paro.
-Generally there will only be one or two flights a week.
-Because of this, flights tend to be booked up and we recommend book as early as possible to avoid disappointment.
+Please Note: All the cities mentioned above do not offer daily flights to Paro.
+Generally, there will only be one or two flights a week.
+Because of this, flights tend to be booked up and we recommend booking as early as possible to avoid disappointment.
 There is also a new airport being built currently on the Gelephu and Bhutan border which, once completed, will widen the spectrum on international flights into Bhutan.

 Domestic flights within Bhutan

-If driving, please be aware that roads in Bhutan are often narrow, windy and extremely dangerous.
-Speed limits are fairly low (around 35-40 kilometres) and we highly recommend stick to them as many of the mountain roads have as many as ten sharp bends per kilometer!
+Please Note: If you're driving, please be aware that roads in Bhutan are often narrow, windy and extremely dangerous.
+Speed limits are fairly low (around 35-40 kilometres) and we highly recommend sticking to them as many of the mountain roads have as many as ten sharp bends per kilometer!